 There aren’t that many species to find here compared to the other sites.
 However, the park juts out into Lake Nipissing and is a good place to use a spotting scope during spring and fall migration to look for Red-necked, Eared, and Horned Grebes.
 Juvenile scoter species may also be spotted on the lake.
 For a few days, migrating longspurs and shorebirds will feed in the park area before resuming their journey to the Arctic.

-Bird watching in the bay is a great start to spring
+Spring bird watching in the bay is a great start to the season

-There are numerous other spots in and around North Bay to view birds (e.g., Cache Bay, Jocko Point), and one of the bonuses to birding the area is that you’ll also have a chance to experience beautiful views, cool forests, sandy beaches, and plenty of places to sit on benches and just absorb the sights and sounds.
+There are numerous other spots in and around North Bay for spring bird watching (e.g., Cache Bay, Jocko Point), and one of the bonuses to birding the area is that you’ll also have a chance to experience beautiful views, cool forests, sandy beaches, and plenty of places to sit on benches and just absorb the sights and sounds.